joshbegley/nyt-latest/previous.md

 https://nytimes.com/newsgraphics/card-story/wc-advice-product-specs

 **Adams Vows to Stay in N.Y.C.
 Mayoral Race**\
-`Eric Adams, the mayor of New York City, said he would continue his campaign amid reports that close advisers to President Trump had been crafting a plan to nominate Adams to be ambassador to Saudi Arabia.`\
+`Eric Adams, the mayor of New York City, said he would continue his campaign amid reports that close advisers to President Trump had been crafting a plan to nominate Mr. Adams to be ambassador to Saudi Arabia.`\
 https://nytimes.com/video/nyregion/100000010382391/eric-adams-nyc-election.html

 **Second Weak Jobs Report in Two Months**\